Cancers from Camp Lejeune Water

 Kidney Cancer

-Renal cell carcinoma is the most common adult form of kidney cancer.
+Kidney cancer is a presumptive Camp Lejeune health condition, according to the VA.
+The most common type of kidney cancer in adults is renal cell carcinoma.
 This cancer is often discovered in the early stages when it is still tiny.

 Kidney cancer can be symptomless at first but may eventually lead to: